SOMHOLUK/NGINX-ec2-dns/README.md

 ![ec2-pic-22](Images/ec2-pic-22.png)

-### Step 23: The subdomain was given the name nginx as you can see in the screenshot below, the Rercord type was set to A, and the public IP of the EC2 instance was put into the value section as you can see in the screenshot below.

-Here, you have created an A record in DNS that points your domain name to the EC2 IP.
+### Step 23: The subdomain was given the name nginx as you can see in the screenshot below, the Rercord type was set to A, and the public IP of the EC2 instance was put into the value section as you can see in the screenshot below.Here, you have created an A record in DNS that points your domain name (in my case: nginx.filsanhdmohamed.co.uk) to the EC2 public IPv4 address.
+Click on Create a record, at the bottom right.

 ![ec2-pic-23](Images/ec2-pic-23.png)